Anshaali06/Neuroprotective-Compounds-Docking-ADMET/README.md

 # Neuroprotective-Compounds-Docking-ADMET
 An in-silico molecular docking and ADMET analysis study evaluating the binding affinity of six neuroprotective compounds against a pesticide-induced neurotoxicity target protein (PDB ID: 4EY7).
 ## Project Overview
-This project focuses on the computational screening of six neuroprotective compounds (DHA, EPA, Curcumin, Resveratrol, Quercetin, and EGCG) against a pesticide-induced neurotoxicity target protein (PDB ID: 4EY7).
+This project focuses on the computational screening of six neuroprotective compounds (DHA, EPA, Curcumin, Resveratrol, Quercetin, and EGCG) against Acetylcholinesterase (AChE), a key enzyme associated with neurotoxicity and neurodegenerative disorders.
 Molecular docking was performed using AutoDock Vina to evaluate the binding affinity of the selected compounds toward the target protein.
-The docking results were further supported by ADMET analysis to assess the drug-likeness and pharmacokinetic properties of the compounds.
-Protein–ligand interactions of the top-performing candidate were visualized using PyMOL.
-Comparative analysis identified EGCG as the strongest binder, followed by Quercetin and Curcumin, highlighting their potential as neuroprotective candidates for further investigation.
+The docking results were further supported by ADMET analysis to assess drug-likeness and pharmacokinetic properties.
+Protein–ligand interactions of Quercetin, the selected lead compound based on docking and ADMET analysis, were visualized using PyMOL.
-## Objective
+Comparative analysis identified EGCG as the strongest binder, followed by Quercetin and Curcumin.
+However, Quercetin demonstrated the most balanced profile when both docking performance and pharmacokinetic properties were considered.
 To identify potential natural inhibitors of Acetylcholinesterase (AChE) through molecular docking and pharmacokinetic analysis.
 ## Materials
 ### Target Protein